 Rowing Fitness Test

-Rowing Fitness Test: A rowing fitness test is a standardised erg assessment — typically 2K, 5K, or 6K — used to measure aerobic capacity, set training paces, and track progress over time.
+Rowing Fitness Test: A rowing fitness test is a standardised Concept2 erg assessment — usually 2K, 5K, or 6K — used to measure aerobic capacity, set training paces, and track progress over time.

 What is Rowing Fitness Test?

-Rowing fitness tests are standardised assessments performed on the Concept2 erg under controlled conditions.
-The most common tests are: 2K (the gold standard — 6-8 minutes of maximal effort, testing VO2 max and anaerobic capacity), 5K (17-25 minutes, testing lactate threshold and aerobic endurance), 6K (used by many collegiate programmes as a selection metric), and 30-minute row (for estimating lactate threshold heart rate).
-Tests should be performed after a standardised warm-up, on a calibrated erg, and at consistent intervals (every 6-8 weeks).
-Results set training paces for the next block: 2K split determines interval paces, and adding 15-25 seconds gives steady state pace.
-Tracking test results over months and years shows long-term fitness development.
+Rowing fitness tests are standardised assessments performed on the Concept2 erg under controlled conditions so results can be compared across time and against other rowers.
+The most common tests are: 2K (the gold standard — 6-8 minutes of maximal effort, testing VO2 max and anaerobic capacity), 5K (17-25 minutes, testing lactate threshold and aerobic endurance), 6K (used by many collegiate programmes as a selection metric), and the 30-minute row (useful for estimating lactate threshold heart rate and total power).
+Tests should be performed after a standardised warm-up, on a calibrated erg at a consistent drag factor, and at regular intervals — typically every 6-8 weeks.
+Results set training paces for the next block: your 2K split determines interval targets, and adding 15-25 seconds gives a good steady state pace.
+Tracking test results over months and years is one of the most reliable ways to see long-term fitness development.

 How Watta Uses Rowing Fitness Test